namolnad/ahoy-ios/README.md

 ```

 ### Other goodies
-To access the current visit directly, simply use your Ahoy client's `currentVisit` property. (there is also a publisher you can listen to).
-Additionally, you can use your the `headers` property to add `Ahoy-Visitor` and `Ahoy-Visit` tokens to your own requests as needed.
+To access the current visit directly, simply use your Ahoy client's `currentVisit` property. _(There is also a currentVisitPublisher you can listen to.)_ Additionally, you can use the `headers` property to add `Ahoy-Visitor` and `Ahoy-Visit` tokens to your own requests as needed.